top of page

 Solar panel temperature: Cooler solar panels are more efficient.
 Flexible solar panels can get quite hot if there is no air gap underneath them.
 Luckily on the Ford Transit, there are ridges that run down the length of the van, providing an air gap of about an inch, through which air can flow.
 If your van does not have ridges, you can still install flexible panels, though they might not be as efficient.
 Alternatively, you could raise the panels up using metal risers.

-Air tightness: Some people use high bondage glue (like sikaflex) instead of VHB tape.
+Air tightness: Some people use high bondage glue instead of VHB tape.
 This is fine too.
 However, if you are using glue, make sure you pour it in strips, just like the VHB tape.
-DO NOT make an airtight seal with the glue - water can get trapped in there, expand, and do damage to the panels.
+Do not make an airtight seal with the glue, as water can get trapped in there, expand, and do damage to the panels.
 It will also reduce the efficiency of the panels due to higher heat.

 Stick solar panels to roof of van

-Next, we want to get all that messy wiring out of the way and make it look nice!
+Next, we want to get all that messy wiring out of the way.
 Use cable ties to bunch everything together and stick it to the roof with adhesive cable clips.
 I would advise using the 3M VHB tape to stick the cables down.

 Wire up the campervan solar panels either in series or parallel, as discussed before.
 Most people use 10 mm² solar cable for this job.